interswitch-germany-gmbh/rtcp-react-native/README.md

   npm install https://github.com/interswitch-germany-gmbh/rtcp-react-native.git
   ```

-- Add all required peerDependencies:
+- Add all required peerDependencies, as they're not installed automatically:

   ```sh
   # using yarn